The Guitars of Jimmy Page

 1963 Gibson J-200

-What’s interesting however is that he borrowed it from a friend named Jim Sullivan.
-Sullivan was an American singer-songwriter who released two good but mostly unsuccessful albums in the late 60s/early 70s before disappearing in 1975.
+When heading into the studio for the first Led Zeppelin album, Page wanted a good acoustic for tracks like “Black Mountain Side” and “Babe I’m Gonna Leave You.”
+He borrowed the Gibson J-200 from a friend named Jim Sullivan.
+Sullivan was an American singer-songwriter who released two good but mostly unsuccessful albums in the late 60s/early 70s before literally disappearing in 1975.

 “Number One” - 1959 Gibson Les Paul Standard

-None of the original pickups are remaining, and they were swapped numerous times.
-It was loaded with Seth Lover PAFs when he got it, but the bridge pickup was replaced with a T-Top humbucker.
+Page has made numerous modifications to this guitar over the years.
+The neck was sanded down before he got it, possibly by Walsh.
+He replaced the Kluson tuning machines with Grovers and swapped the pickups numerous times.
+It was loaded with Seth Lover PAFs when he received it, but the bridge pickup was replaced with a T-Top humbucker.
 That T-Top was then replaced by a Seymour Duncan humbucker in the 90s.

 70s and On